CSTEZCAN/crop-yield-cnn/README.md

 This is the codebase for the article named after the title by me, Petteri Nevavuori, and prof. Tarmo Lipping.

-A multitude of things are omitted, such as the generated dabases (~0.5 GB to +5GB), generated models (~40MB a piece) and all the original files from which the databases were generated from.
+A multitude of things are omitted, such as the generated dabases (~0.5 GB to +5GB), generated intermediary models (~40MB a piece) and all the original files from which the databases were generated from.
 What is however included are the codebase found under ``python/field_analysis/`` and the Jupyter Notebooks utilizing the codebase in conjuction with the data files found at the root of ``python/``.
+Also the final models are also present in this repository.

 ## Contents